varigence/docs/bimlflex/getting-started/building-integration-keys-for-data-vault.md

 The Import Metadata wizard created Integration Keys from the Primary Keys of the source.

 Review the Objects page and the existing Integration keys to make sure they match.
-Apply the `@@rs` shortcode to any Integration Key still missing it.
+Apply the `@@rs` short-code to any Integration Key still missing it.
 Note that the derived Culture Integration Key does not use the `@@rs` code.